Merzasphor/MWSE/docs/source/types/tes3moon.md

 ### `fadeEndAngle`

 This angle represents the angle from the water plane, in degrees.
 If a moon arrives at that point in the sky it will start disappearing.
-A moon can dissapear even before its `fadeOutStart` hour if it reaches this angle.
+A moon can disappear even before its `fadeOutStart` hour if it reaches this angle.

 **Returns**: